michellab/a3fe/docs/getting_started.rst

 Getting Started
 ===============
-EnsEquil is a package for running alchemical absolute binding free energy calculations with SOMD (Sire / OpenMM Molecular Dynamics) through SLURM.
+a3fe is a package for running alchemical absolute binding free energy calculations with SOMD (Sire / OpenMM Molecular Dynamics) through SLURM.
 It is based on Sire(https://sire.openbiosim.org/) and also uses BioSimSpace(https://biosimspace.openbiosim.org/) during the set-up stages.

 Installation
 ************
-Please see the instructions on the github repo (https://github.com/fjclark/EnsEquil).
+Please see the instructions on the github repo (https://github.com/fjclark/a3fe).

 Quick Start
 ***********
-- Activate your EnsEquil conda environment
+- Activate your a3fe conda environment
 - Create a base directory for the calculation and create an directory called ``input`` within this
 - Move your input files into the the input directory.
-For example, if you have parameterised AMBER-format input files, name these bound_param.rst7, bound_param.prm7, free_param.rst7, and free_param.prm7. **Ensure that the ligand is named LIG and is the first molecule in the system.** For more details see Preparing Input for EnsEquil
+For example, if you have parameterised AMBER-format input files, name these bound_param.rst7, bound_param.prm7, free_param.rst7, and free_param.prm7. **Ensure that the ligand is named LIG and is the first molecule in the system.** For more details see Preparing Input for a3fe
-- Copy run somd.sh and template_config.sh from EnsEquil/EnsEquil/data/example_run_dir to your ``input`` directory, making sure to the SLURM options in run_somd.sh so that the jobs will run on your cluster
+- Copy run somd.sh and template_config.sh from a3fe/a3fe/data/example_run_dir to your ``input`` directory, making sure to the SLURM options in run_somd.sh so that the jobs will run on your cluster
 - In the calculation base directory, run the following python code, either through ipython or as a python script (you will likely want to run this with ``nohup``/ through tmux to ensure that the calculation is not killed when you lose connection)

 .. code-block:: python

-    import EnsEquil as ee
+    import a3fe as ee
     calc = ee.Calculation()
     calc.setup()
     calc.run()